Charles Neaves, Lord Neaves

 Charles Neaves, Lord Neaves FRSE (14 October 1800 – 23 December 1876) was a Scottish advocate, judge, theologian and writer.
-He served as Solicitor General (1852), as a judge of the Court of Session, the supreme court of Scotland (1854), and as Rector of the University of St Andrews (1872).
+He served as solicitor general (1852), as a judge of the Court of Session, the supreme court of Scotland (1854), and as rector of the University of St Andrews (1872).

 Neaves was known as one of the early analysts of the history of evolution, and is often quoted regarding the subjects of evolution and women's rights.

 Life

-Neaves was born in Edinburgh on 14 October 1800, the son of Charles Neaves (1777–1868), a Forfar solicitor and clerk of the Justiciary Court in Edinburgh, and his first wife.
-His father later married Mary Anne Wilson (1792-1887), sister of John and James Wilson.
+Neaves was born in Edinburgh on 14 October 1800, the son of Charles Neaves (1777–1868), a Forfar solicitor and clerk of the Justiciary Court in Edinburgh, and his first wife, Margaret Montgomery Aitken.
+His father later married Mary Anne Parr (1792–1887).

-Neaves was educated at the High School and Edinburgh University.
+Neaves was educated at the High School and the University of Edinburgh.
 He became a member of the Faculty of Advocates at age 22.
 He married Eliza Macdonald in 1835.
 They lived (c.
 1833) in a large Georgian townhouse at 47 Queen Street in Edinburgh's New Town.
 They moved in 1845 to the more prestigious address of 7 Charlotte Square.

 From 1841 to 1845, he was Advocate Depute, and from 1845 to 1852 Sheriff of Orkney and Shetland.
 He became Solicitor General for Scotland in 1853, being succeeded by Robert Handyside, Lord Handyside.
-He served as a judge of the Court of Session from 1853 to 1858.
-From 1858 to his death, he was Lord of Justiciary, Scotland's supreme criminal court.
+He served as a judge of the Court of Session from 1854 to 1858.
+From 1858 until March 1876, shortly before his death, he was Lord of Justiciary, Scotland's supreme criminal court.
 Neaves lived the majority of his life in Edinburgh, but when associated with the Justiciary Court, he travelled to Glasgow thrice yearly and Lord Neaves (although elderly and almost without hearing capability by 1875) acquired a reputation in Glasgow as a man of justice and evenness.

 Charles Neaves had acknowledged skills as a composer of verse.

 He was vice-president of the Royal Society of Edinburgh (1859–67, 1868–73 and 1874–76), and a president of the Heriot-Watt Institution.
-From 1872 to 1874, he held the post of Rector at the University of St Andrews, the oldest university in Scotland.
-The Rector chairs meetings of the University Court, the governing body of the University of St Andrews.
+From 1872 to 1874, he held the post of rector at the University of St Andrews, the oldest university in Scotland.
+The rector chairs meetings of the University Court, the governing body of the University of St Andrews.
 Neaves was a regular author of poetry and essays to Blackwood's Magazine, only a fraction of his work having been republished.

 He is buried in the family plot in Warriston Cemetery in Edinburgh with his second wife, Elisabeth MacDonald (1811-1888).
 His first wife, Mary Anne, is buried in a south section of Dean Cemetery.